AdobeDocs/core-services.en/help/interface/data-collection/ip-addresses.md

 >[!TIP]
 >
->FTP connections for Adobe Analytics export features (including Data Warehouse and Data Feeds) only originate from IPv4 addresses in the London, Oregon, and Singapore locations.
+>FTP connections for Adobe Analytics export features (including Data Warehouse and data feeds) only originate from IPv4 addresses in the London, Oregon, and Singapore locations.